mMagmer/ferplus-costsen/README.md

 Since we can't host the actual image content, please find the original FER data set [here](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data).

-this branch is for developing new cost sensetive approach for learning minority classes in fer+ dataset.
+this branch is for developing new augmentation method with fix set of possible function.

 # Citation